devp12345/Data-analysis-algorithms/README.md

 # Data-analysis-algorithms
-These algorithms calculate the equation for the linear regression, as well as the correlation coefficient between 2 sets of data
+These data analysis algorithms calculate the equation for the linear regression, as well as the correlation coefficient between 2 sets of data